RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

-consent,*" (3) "the Plaintiffs justifiably expected to receive a share of any profits and credit that might be derived from the exploitation of [their] ideas and concepts," and (4) "by producing and broadcasting the Concept," "[t]he Defendants breached their implied agreement not to disclose, divulge or exploit the Plaintiffs' ideas and concepts *without the express consent of the Plaintiffs,* and to share with the Plaintiffs . . . the profits and credit for their idea and concepts." (emphasis added).
+consent,*" (3) "the Plaintiffs justifiably expected to receive a share of any profits and credit that might be derived from the exploitation of [their] ideas and concepts," and (4) "by producing and broadcasting the Concept," "the Defendants breached their implied agreement not to disclose, divulge or exploit the Plaintiffs' ideas and concepts *without the express consent of the Plaintiffs,* and to share with the Plaintiffs &hellip; the profits and credit for their idea and concepts." (emphasis added).

 To distinguish itself from a copyright claim, a state law claim "must